-You can further boost your LinkedIn profile by uploading a document such as an e-book or a presentation right on LinkedIn.
+Another way to boost your LinkedIn networking in English is by uploading a document such as an e-book or a presentation right on LinkedIn.
 This is great for personal branding, as you don’t have to try to persuade followers to click a link to a website.
 It’s embedded right there on LinkedIn.
 Obviously, this works only when the presentation is self-explanatory.
 Your followers have to be able to click through independently and still be able to follow what you want to say.

 The advantage of uploading a presentation is that you can use content that you already have.
 It’s also a lot easier to create a presentation with images and bullet points than to write an article.
 (Well, it is for most people.
 I’d far rather write!)
 As with the video, get a native speaker to proof-read if you can.
 If you don’t have someone you can ask, then use Word to proofread the text or try out the English spelling and grammar checker Grammarly.